17kaushalsingh/100-Days-Of-DL/RNN/01-Basics/README.md

 - RNNs have a memory feature, which makes them suitable for sequential data

 ## Why ANNs or CNNs fail on sequential data
+- We need to vectorise the data to feed in an ANN
 - Textual data (input) can be of varying sizes
 - Zero padding leads to unnecessary calculations
 - When words are converted to vectors